miao1007/gitbook-plugin-mermaid-cli/README.md

 Render flowcharts in markdown with mermaid.cli.

 ## Features
-* Based on mermaid.cli/puppeteer, generate svg with base64 encode at compile time with inlined css, no external css and js required.
+* Based on mermaid.cli/puppeteer, generate svg with base64 encode at compile time, no external css and js required.
 * Same API like gitbook-plugin-mermaid/Typora

 ## How Does it work